 - Been awarded a postgraduate degree in veterinary medicine; or

 - Been recognized as an expert in the veterinary profession.

-A.C.A. § 17-101-304 provides that the Secretary of the Veterinary Medical Examining Board may issue without examination a temporary permit to practice veterinary medicine in Arkansas to a qualified applicant for a license pending examination and provided that the temporary permit expires the day after the notice or results of the first examination given after the permit is issued.
+A.C.A. § 17-101-304 provides that the Secretary of the Veterinary Medical Examining Board may issue without examination a temporary permit to practice veterinary medicine in this state to a qualified applicant for a license pending examination and provided that the temporary permit shall expire the day after the notice or results of the first examination given after the permit is issued.
 A temporary permit may be issued or revoked by majority vote of the board.